80/twenty

 The quiet gift

 One of the great accomplishments of art is that it sometimes becomes a part of one’s own memories.
 A part of a personal permanent collection.
 We can be touched, moved and changed by an otherwise purposeless production.
-The quiet gift that art can move us.
+The quiet gift that art can move us to remember.

 Signs